divyamagg2005/TermiGenius/README.md

-	Disclaimer:
-TermiGenius is an open-source productivity tool designed to assist developers and system administrators by converting natural language into terminal commands.

-	This software is not intended to be used for unethical or illegal purposes, including but not limited to:
-		•	Bypassing institutional or organizational restrictions.
-	•	Gaining unfair advantage during tests, exams, or assessments.
-	•	Any activity that violates academic or workplace integrity policies.

-	The author of TermiGenius does not condone or encourage any misuse of this tool.
-Users are solely responsible for how they choose to use TermiGenius.
-The author will not be held liable for any consequences, damages, or violations arising from unethical or illegal use of this software.

-	By using TermiGenius, you agree to comply with all applicable laws, regulations, and institutional policies.

 # 🚀 TermiGenius

 > **AI-powered natural language → PowerShell command translator for Windows**

 TermiGenius transforms your everyday English requests into **safe, native, and validated PowerShell commands**.
 It confirms, explains, executes, and logs every command—so you stay in control.
 Built for Windows, it leverages Google Gemini AI and rigorous safety checks to ensure every command is both effective and secure.

+---

+## ⚠ Disclaimer

+TermiGenius is an open-source productivity tool designed to assist developers and system administrators by converting natural language into terminal commands.

+This software is **not intended to be used for unethical or illegal purposes**, including but not limited to:
+- Bypassing institutional or organizational restrictions.
+- Gaining unfair advantage during tests, exams, or assessments.
+- Any activity that violates academic or workplace integrity policies.

+The author of TermiGenius does **not condone or encourage any misuse** of this tool.
+Users are solely responsible for how they choose to use TermiGenius. **The author will not be held liable for any consequences, damages, or violations arising from unethical or illegal use of this software.**

+By using TermiGenius, you agree to comply with all applicable laws, regulations, and institutional policies.

 ---